MESH: Mapping Educational Specialist knowHow

 SUPPORTING TEACHER PROFESSIONAL JUDGEMENT WITH EVIDENCE FROM THE SCIENCE OF LEARNING

 Welcome to an experiment in ways of supporting lifelong learning for all teachers and evidence-informed practice.
 We have chosen the word ‘MESH’ to represent the interconnectedness of the knowledge required for teaching.

 WHAT is MESH?

-MESH is a prototype for a low cost, international, knowledge management system for teachers using digital tools to keep costs low:
+MESH is a prototype for a teacher/researcher led, international, knowledge management system for teachers using digital tools to keep costs low: